Etzanoa: Archaeological research

 Donald Blakeslee, an archaeologist at the Wichita State University, has led recent research on Etzanoa.
 In 2013, historians at the University of California, Berkeley, retranslated the early Spanish accounts of expeditions to Kansas.
 These clearer translations allowed Blakeslee to match written descriptions to archaeological sites.
 He located the 1601 Spanish battle site in Arkansas City.

 During road construction in the area in 1994, thousands of artifacts were unearthed.
 Residents of Arkansas City regularly unearthed artifacts, such as potsherds or flint points.
-Kansas State Archaeologist Robert Hoard is researching sites in Rice and McPherson Counties.

 Archaeologists have discovered more than a dozen large settlements along six miles of the Walnut River extending upstream from near its junction with the Arkansas River.
 These are called the Lower Walnut focus sites.
 The occupation of these sites has been dated from 1500 to 1720.
 Some artifacts of Spanish origin have been found at the site.

 The Rayados probably abandoned the Walnut River site in the early 18th century.
 Perhaps they moved a few miles south to Kay County, Oklahoma, where two 18th-century archaeological sites, Deer Creek and Bryson Paddock, of the Wichita are known.
 They appear to have been much reduced in numbers by then, possibly as a result of European diseases, warfare, and the slave trade in Indians.
 The descendants of the Rayados were absorbed into the Wichita tribe.

 A 2020 aerial investigation by Blakeslee discovered a probable Etzanoa ceremonial site near the previously-identified sites along the Walnut River, with its most prominent feature a circular or semi-circular ditch of two meters width and 50 meters in diameter.